-Lace making has been a key contributor to Belgium’s economy since as early as the 12th century, and during the early 20th century, there were as much as 47,000 lace makers in Belgium alone.
+Lace making has been a key contributor to Belgium’s economy since as early as the 12th century, and during the early 20th century, there were as many as 47,000 lace makers in Belgium alone.

 This is because as much as 70% of the 47,000 lace makers mentioned above came from Bruges.
-At one time, over a quarter of all women in Bruges were lacemakers and there was even once a lace making school here as well.
+At one time, over a quarter of all women in Bruges were lacemakers and there was even once a lace-making school here as well.

 But most interesting of all is that by the side of the canal, there’s even a map of Bruges made out of lace!

 If you’ve decided to head to Bruges in search of authentic Belgian lace then there’s one shop that should be first on your list: ’t Apostelientje.

 ’t Apostelientje specialises in handmade vintage lace products such as doilies, table runners, clothing, coin purses and lace-hemmed handkerchiefs.
 You can even buy lace by the metre for use in your own projects at home.